Attributed-graphs kernel implementation using local detuning of neutral-atoms Rydberg Hamiltonian: Introduction

 The kernel function $F_{\kappa}$ can be chosen in many ways.
 It only needs to ensure kernel properties like positive semi-definiteness (PSD), \textit{i.e.} all eigenvalues of $K$ have to be non-negative.

-In this work, we expand on the attributed-graphs toolset by introducing an implementation scheme that allows quantum feature kernels (\ref{eq:general_quantum_evolution_kernel}) to deal with node attributes.
-Specifically, we use the local detuning of a neutral-atom Rydberg Hamiltonian to encode node features.
-We demonstrate that corresponding features kernels (\ref{eq:general_quantum_evolution_kernel}) are more expressive than without encoded node features, and we present extensive numerical comparison between both scenarios on two well-known benchmark datasets, MUTAG and PTC\_FM.
-Furthermore, this work includes a study of different kernel functions $F_{\kappa}$, whereby two conceptually different implementations are tested, namely QEK and the Generalized-Distance Quantum-Correlation (GDQC) kernel.
-In contrast to the established QEK kernel which exploits a global observable, the proposed GDQC kernel draws from a local observable, the correlation matrix and is inspired by the classical generalized-distance Weisfeiler-and-Leman (GD-WL) kernel \cite{shervashidze11a}.
+In this work, we expand on the set of attributed-graphs tools by introducing an implementation scheme that allows quantum feature kernels (\ref{eq:general_quantum_evolution_kernel}) to deal with node attributes.
+Specifically, we used the local detuning of a neutral-atom Rydberg Hamiltonian to encode node features.
+We demonstrate that the corresponding feature kernels (\ref{eq:general_quantum_evolution_kernel}) are more expressive than without encoded node features, and we present an extensive numerical comparison between both scenarios on two well-known benchmark datasets, MUTAG and PTC\_FM.
+Furthermore, this work includes a study of different kernel functions $F_{\kappa}$, in which two conceptually different implementations are tested, namely $\mathrm{QEK}$ and the Generalized-Distance Quantum-Correlation ($\mathrm{GDQC}$) kernel.
+In contrast to the established $\mathrm{QEK}$ kernel which exploits a global observable, the proposed $\mathrm{GDQC}$ kernel draws from a local observable, the correlation matrix, and is inspired by the classical generalized-distance Weisfeiler-and-Leman (GD-WL) kernel~\cite{shervashidze11a}.
 Lastly, we add one more layer of enhanced expressive power to the project: pooling.
 Specifically, we combine kernels computed by observables measured at multiple time steps by means of pooling operations.
 Hereby, two different pooling schemes are tested, sum pooling and product pooling.
-Having trained a support vector machine (SVM) using all these different kernel implementations, the results of the extensive numerical tests are presented in section \ref{sec:expe}, and discussed.
+Having trained a support vector machine (SVM) using all these different kernel implementations, the results of the extensive numerical tests are presented in section~\ref{sec:expe}, and discussed.
 We observe a trend that the kernels using node features generally yield better SVM predictions compared to the node-agnostic ones.
-Among the quantum-feature kernels, QEK and GDQC, we observe comparative performances which are competitive with the classical baselines.
+Among the quantum-feature kernels, $\mathrm{QEK}$ and $\mathrm{GDQC}$, we observe competitive performances with the classical baselines.
 However, we find that pooling can enhance their performance and enable them to outperform the classical algorithms.